holon-platform/platform/README.md

 See [releases](https://github.com/holon-platform/platform/releases) for the available releases.

-#### 5.2.x release notes

-See [What's new in version 5.2.x](https://docs.holon-platform.com/current/reference/#WhatsNew52x) to learn about the new features and API operations of the 5.2 minor release.

 ### Platform distribution versioning

 The Holon platform use the [Semantic Versioning](http://semver.org) system and each platform _module_ is versioned following the semantic versioning convention.